Novavax vaccine 96% effective against original coronavirus, 86% vs British variant in UK trial

 If authorized, it would follow three COVID-19 vaccines previously approved for use in Britain from Pfizer and partner BioNTech, Moderna Inc and the AstraZeneca shot developed with Oxford University.

-Final results from the Novavax trial provide further hope as daily COVID-19 deaths spike in Britain, likely driven by the UK variant.
+The Maryland-based company has received $1.6 billion from the U.S. government in funding for the vaccine trial and to secure 100 million doses.

-Reporting by Dania Nadeem in Bengaluru; Editing by Caroline Humer and Bill Berkrot
+Reporting by Dania Nadeem in Bengaluru and Carl O’Donnell in New York; Editing by Bill Berkrot and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.